skagitpublishing/docker-connextcms/README.md

 5. Bring ConnextCMS/KeystoneJS online by running the following command:
 `docker-compose up -d`

 Docker will build the ConnextCMS Docker image and launch it.
-At the end of it, KeystoneJS will be running on port 80, with ConnextCMS running with it.
+At the end, KeystoneJS will be running on port 80, with ConnextCMS running with it.